Driver’s License Verification Should Be Step One in Your Showing Process

 this is simply how Blaze protects owners, residents, and staff.

-Training should also cover what you do not do—such as copying full ID numbers unnecessarily or leaving sensitive details
+Still, training should also cover what you do not do—such as copying full ID numbers unnecessarily or leaving sensitive details

 in unsecured files.
 Security and privacy go hand in hand.